NisanurBulut/Shilla/ReadMe.md

 ﻿﻿
 # Magic Shilla App

+<3 I have missed the code Net core

 ## Give a Star! :star:
 If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!